Skip to content

 Employees should wear a full-face visor in addition to a fluid repellent surgical masks (Type IIR) mask where there is a risk of blood, body fluids, secretions or excretions splashing on to the face.

 Eye protection used during an Aerosol Generating Procedure (AGP) must be disposed of immediately after the intervention.
-Hand washing should be performed following removal of visors.
+Handwashing should be performed following removal of visors.

 Surgical masks